cpicoto/gr-wsl/README.md

 	* First step upgrade to latest release
 		* Edit  /etc/update-manager/release-upgrades and change to Prompt=normal
 		* Execute do-release-upgrade (this will upgrade to the latest normal release of your distro)
-        * Note: I had to skip some repos that were not available at time of installation.
+        * Note: I had to skip some repos (like the snap store) that were not available at time of installation.
+        * Executing "lsb_release -a" should tell you the Release you are running afterwards :~/gr-wsl$ lsb_release -a
+              No LSB modules are available.
+              Distributor ID: Ubuntu
+              Description:    Ubuntu 19.04
+              Release:        19.04
+              Codename:       disco

 	* Edit /etc/pulse/client.conf
 		  Change the default-server line to: default-server = tcp:localhost

 * Clone the gr-wsl repo and start the install script
   * cd ~